Gather all the ingredients.

 Once boiling, add the entire pork belly into the stove top pot.
 Bring heat down to medium low, then partially cover and cook for 40 minutes.

 In the meantime, grind garlic with a grinder or a garlic press and add into a dipping bowl.
-Add soy sauce, mix well, and set aside.
-Note - you can make sauce in advance to allow garlic oils to steep into soy sauce.
+Add Soy Sauce, mix well, and set aside.

-After 40 minutes, remove pork belly from water and place on cutting board (you can save the broth to make fantastic miso/tonjiru soup).
+After 40 minutes, remove pork belly from water and place on cutting board.
 Cut into bite-size pieces that are about 1/2 inch in width.

 In a cast iron pan, add olive oil and bring to smoking temperature (to where oil lightly smokes).
 Note - cast iron pan gets very hot, so please where mitts if you need to handle the pan.